Many factors are involved in safely towing a tiny house on wheels. Most important, of course, is the design of the house itself.

 Weight Distribution: Make sure weight is distributed fairly evenly from right to left and front to back, with as much as weight as possible placed over the axels (not at the corners).
 Don’t place all appliances on one side of the house (in a galley kitchen for instance).
 The axels can more easily handle the weight, so placing heavier items (like appliances — kitchen, laundry, etc) near the center of house (or 60% back) is a good starting point.
 A house with an uneven distribution of weight will have more tendency to sway or bounce, both things you definitely want to avoid when towing!

 Tongue Weight: The amount of weight on the tongue (triangle part, where the hitch is) should be from 9-15% of the total trailer weight.
 So for a 10,000 lbs house, you’d want approx. 1,000 lbs of tongue weight.
 This is the weight that pushes down on the back of your tow vehicle, insuring that the back wheels of the truck are always in solid contact with the ground and that the connection from trailer to vehicle remains solid (with some downward force).
 The axels on most trailers are about 60% of the way back from the tongue, which is designed to make sure that there is always adequate tongue weight if the trailer load is balanced correctly (over the axels).
 Too little tongue weight is very dangerous, because the house will bounce around a lot and will have a tendency to pull the back of the truck off the ground, a very easy way to loose control while towing.
+Not enough tongue weight also has a huge affect on the amount of sway you’ll experience.
 Too much tongue weight is less of a safety issue, but could easily overload your truck’s suspension with more weight than it was designed to carry.

 Proper Tow Vehicle: Most tiny houses (especially the large ones being built today) really need a 1-ton truck to tow safely, a 3/4-ton at the very least.
 This would be something like a Ford F-350 or Dodge/Chevy 3500.
 In the more extreme cases, you maybe even need a mini semi-truck.
 Find out the specs of the truck you plan to use and make absolutely certain that it’s rated to handle both the overall trailer weight AND the tongue weight.
 In addition, make sure the suspension on the truck is rated for these weights as well.
 Some chasis may say they can tow 15,000 lbs, but a 3/4-ton truck may have a lighter weight suspension and cooling system, while it’s 1-ton cousin will have beefier suspension, cooling systems and break system to handle the added weight and engine strain.